tjlauer/MavPASS_CIS122_20211202/README.md

 <br>

 ### Part 2.2
-Creat a `Customer` class with the following characteristics:
+Create a `Customer` class with the following characteristics:
 - A `Customer` has a `customerID`, `firstName`, `lastName`, and `email`.
 - A `Customer` can have multiple `Pet` objects.
 - Create a method `Adopt()`, that allows a `Customer` to add a new `Pet` to its `List` of `Pet`.